Study abroad with Erasmus+

 Information on applying

-The guidelines on how to apply successfully for an Erasmus+ period abroad are explained in the online application for an Erasmus+ study abroad
+The guidelines on how to apply successfully for an Erasmus+ period abroad are explained in the online application for an Erasmus+ study abroad (in German)

 As soon as you have successfully submitted your application, you can retrieve your status online at any time by logging on with your STiNE user name.
 Thus, you can see from abroad what documents need to be uploaded—for example, when to obtain your first and second funding installments.